harrysolutions/univention-corporate-server/doc/architecture/concepts/index.rst

 * :ref:`concept-permission`

-The :ref:`certificate concept <concept-certificates>` explains how UCS handles the certificate infrastructure in general and therefore relates to infrastructure management.
+The :ref:`certificate concept <concept-certificates>` explains how UCS handles the certificate infrastructure in general and relates to infrastructure management.